 Goodegg Investments Announces Acquisition of 2 Hotel Assets Via Its Goodegg Hotel Fund I and Goodegg Growth Fund II

-San Francisco, California, Nov.
-30, 2023 (GLOBE NEWSWIRE) -- Goodegg Investments, a leading commercial real estate firm in San Francisco, California, is pleased to announce the acquisition of 2 hotel assets via its Goodegg Hotel Fund I and Goodegg Growth Fund II, featuring Candlewood Suites and Holiday Inn Express in Radcliff, Kentucky, that are just 5 minutes away from Fort Knox.
+San Francisco, California – Goodegg Investments, a leading commercial real estate firm in San Francisco, California, is pleased to announce the acquisition of 2 hotel assets via its Goodegg Hotel Fund I and Goodegg Growth Fund II, featuring Candlewood Suites and Holiday Inn Express in Radcliff, Kentucky, that are just 5 minutes away from Fort Knox.

 The goals of these recent acquisitions are to provide first-time and experienced investors with the opportunity to diversify outside of multifamily and bolster their overall portfolio with strong cash-flowing assets across multiple markets to minimize risk, as well as create balance, and maximize potential returns.